-A student wishing to take a LOA from Le Moyne College, must also contact Le Moyne's administration for requests.
+A student wishing to take a leave of absence from Le Moyne College, must also contact Le Moyne's administration for requests.

 LOA: TUITION REFUND

 Upon return from LOA, the institution may not assess the student any additional institutional charges.
 Therefore, the student is not eligible for a tuition refund.